 - Add ½ cup of caramel sauce and whisk for 2-3 minutes.
 Turn off the mixer and scrape down the sides.
 Now is a good time to check the "carameliness" and "saltiness" of the buttercream.
 Remember - You can always add caramel sauce and salt but you can't take it back out.
 Add additional caramel sauce and salt IF you would like and whisk the buttercream for another 2-3 minutes, until completely smooth and all the caramel is incorporated.

 - Keep the buttercream at room temperature until you are ready to decorate your snack cake (for up to 2 days).
-If you make it ahead of time, store in your fridge up to 7 days and make sure to bring it back to room temperature and rewhip it for a few minutes with the paddle attachment of you stand mixer before using.
+If you make it ahead of time, store it in your fridge for up to 7 days and make sure to bring it back to room temperature and re-whip it for a few minutes with the paddle attachment of your stand mixer before using.

 How to decorate the Gluten Free Banana Snack Cake

-- Top with a generous heap of Salted Caramel Buttercream and spread over the top of the cake.
+- Top with a generous heap of Salted Caramel Buttercream and spread it on top of the cake.

 - Swirl in some additional salted caramel sauce and sprinkle with some flaky sea salt.

 - Store any leftovers of the cake at room temperature up for 3 days.
 If your kitchen is very warm, I recommend storing it in the fridge.
 Allow the cake to come to room temperature before serving to ensure the salted caramel buttercream is smooth and creamy.